 Are you considering a tie with your dress shirt?
 While we do not recommend this, some updated fashion types seem to believe this works.
 Especially with solid dark shirts with brighter color silk ties.
 We do not recommend it, but if it looks good on you...by all means, live your truth, Captain.

-The greatest untucked shirts will work well with jeans and sneakers.
+The greatest untucked shirts for men will work well with jeans and sneakers.
 They will work well as the sleeves are rolled up and can work as both professional and casual.
 They will also be easy to wear with various belt types too.

 There are shirts out there that can do all of this, but it's up to you to find them.

 However, we feel we have done pretty well with helping you out here.
-Go forth brothers in untucked shirt arms and find the dress shirt or shirts that work best for you.
+Go forth brothers in untucked shirt arms and find the dress shirts that work best for you.
 If you need us, we'll all be here with our shirt untucked...like a motherf&$%ing boss!